Raytchellee/eze-phone-gallery-ui/README.md

 ``` -->

 - **components/**: Contains reusable UI components used in the phone gallery.
-- **pages/**: Contains the main pages of the application, including `index.js` for the gallery page.
+- **pages/**: Contains the main pages of the application, including `index.tsx` for the gallery page.
 - **public/images/**: Directory for storing phone images.
 - **styles/**: Holds global CSS styles for the application.
 - **.gitignore**: Specifies files and directories to be ignored by Git.